Apply for the 2025-26 Future Leaders Scholarship

 - The scholarship is awarded without regard to financial need

-The completed application must be received by Thursday, May 1st, 2024.
+The completed application must be received by Thursday, May 24th, 2026.
 The scholarship winner will be selected and notified by mid June.
-The scholarship award will be presented during our Gala and Lancaster County Tennis Hall of Fame in August (Date TBD).
+The scholarship award will be presented during our Tennis Day at the Stormers in June (date TBD).

 Patrick Fahey